Lakhamandal – a travelers tale

 “Those who love to travel don’t wait for opportunities to unravel”

 It was a peaceful Sunday morning, but my mind was anything but ready for exams which were just a week off.
-A mobile at hand and a wandering mind combination enough for whims and exactly that made me call up an old friend living at his native village near Dehradun.
-Apparently being born at the land of Sharavan he had followed suite and had left his fledgling career in Delhi and headed back to his parents.
-I was always intrigued as how a grown up metro boy holding up in a village especially after spending most of his adolescent life in Delhi.
+A mobile at hand and a wandering mind combination enough for whims.
+Been meant to meet an old friend in his native village near Dehradun so called him up.

 I have been meaning to meet an old friend in his native village near Dehradun.

 Being born in the land of Sharavan he had followed suit and has left his fledgling career in Delhi to head back to his parents living here in this small village.
 I was intrigued as to how a town boy with long stint at metro was holding up to a village life.

 Now I am not usually irresponsible leaving exams preparations behind like that but that day I wanted to, and within a few minutes we decided to head off to ‘Lakha Mandal’.

 Lakha Mandal of Ramayana’s (Laksha Graha) लाक्ष्य गृह fame.
 I wanted to go there after reading Himanshu’s blog and especially after watching the ‘metal murals’ on the temple door as designs interest me quite a lot.

 When you have to choose quickly you do not pick favourites so in the order of accessibility I collected a GPS, a wristwatch, wallet, car keys and left.
 I turned right from NH72 towards Sahasrapur small town ahead of Selaqui where I had to pick a path to his village.
 I reached there in about 35 mins and caught up with him waiting for me at the road side, pleasantries exchanged and we were on our way.